-The 2016 VC/PE Country Attractiveness Ranking
+The 2018 VC and PE Country Attractiveness Ranking

-We gathered the individual data series in Table 1 for all our sample countries from 2000 onwards to most recent data retrieved.
-We calculated the 2016 outlook and found that the US remains the most attractive country for VC and PE allocations, retaining its ranking from all previous index editions.
-We rescaled the US score to $100.^5$ Its two followers, the United Kingdom and Canada, achieved rescaled scores of 95.5% and 94.3% respectively.
-We note that the gaps between these and other countries have narrowed compared to prior index editions.
-This is mainly due to the inclusion of additional economies in our sample which has widened the spread between the leading and trailing countries.
-It is also due to the principle that the characteristics of a growing number of countries need to be ranked on the same scale from 1 to 100.
+We gathered the individual data series in Appendix 1 for all our sample countries from 2000 onwards to most recent data retrieved including the expected economic growth rates for 2018.
+We calculate the 2018 outlook and find that the US remains the most attractive country for VC and PE allocations, retaining its ranking from all previous index editions.
+We rescaled the US score to 100.4 Its two followers, the United Kingdom and Canada, achieved rescaled scores of 94.4% and 92.6% respectively.
+Hence, both countries lost compared to the US and to the previous ranking.
+This results from a widening gap of the expected economic growth rates between the US and the UK and some deterioration of corporate governance indicators of Canada.
+A majority of economists expect financial market activity in the UK and trading between the UK and Continental Europe to be negatively impacted by the referendum to exit the European Union.
+The Brexit decision is not yet reflected in the current socio-economic figures (with the exception of a moderately lower economic outlook) but gives rise to a detailed analysis in a subsequent section of this annual how Brexit might affect the UK's attractiveness for institutional VC and PE investors.

-Table 2 presents the ranking of The VC and PE Country Attractiveness Index 2016.
+Table 1 presents the ranking of The VC and PE Country Attractiveness Index 2018.
 The table is open to debate.
 Some readers might argue that particular countries are ranked too high, others too low.
 However, we note that the index ranking is the result of commonly available, transparent, aggregated socio-economic data, which describes relevant characteristics for investors in VC and PE assets.
 The results can be traced to the level of the individual data series, and hence, can be reconciled.
-We are aware that there are several countries, e.g. among the BRICS or other emerging markets which currently receive strong investor attention and record levels of VC and PE activity.
+We are aware that there are several countries, e.g.

+among the BRICS or other emerging markets which currently receive strong investor attention and record levels of VC and PE activity.
 One could criticize our index ranking which hardly reflects this trend.
-It is certain that the capital absorption capacity in many emerging markets allows quick transaction making and large volumes.
-We could be attempted to increase the weight of GDP growth or of the economic activity key driver to reflect investors' appreciation of these fast growing markets.
+It is certain that the capital absorption capacity in many emerging markets allows guick transaction making and large volumes.
+We could be attempted to increase the weight of GDP growth or of the economic activity key driver to reflect investors' appreciation of these fast-growing markets.
 However, we note that our weights are an optimized result of comprehensive cross sectional and longitudinal analyses (as we show subsequently).
 Increasing the weight of GDP growth, for example, can produce awkward rankings which do not correspond with the fact that many of the "traditional" markets still provide the best deal making, value adding, and exit opportunities for VC and PE investors.
 It is not evident from today's perspective that the shift of investors' attention towards emerging countries will result in increased levels of successful transactions on the long run, and hence, satisfying returns to investors in the future.
 Our index assesses a "probability for success" from the institutional and socio-economic perspective.
 This probability increases with better developed key driving forces as we defined them above, and vice versa.

 Please note that the underlying data is the most recent information available.
-Hence, we show the current attractiveness ranking including the economic outlook for 2016 and invite investors and advisers to enrich the information with their own knowledge, experience and expectations when drawing their conclusions on allocation.
+Hence, we show the current attractiveness ranking including the economic outlook for 2018 and invite investors and advisers to enrich the information with their own knowledge, experience and expectations when drawing their conclusions on allocation.

-&lt;sup>5 We explain the rescaling procedure in more detail in the appendix.
+&lt;sup>4 We explain the rescaling procedure in the appendix.